 Delhi-based BharatPe has been at the centre of controversy over the past three months, with a …

-Ashwin writes on fintech and banking at The Morning Context.
-He joins us from The Economic Times, he worked across the finance, tech and startup verticals, breaking stories related to India’s banking system, startups in the new economy, digital payments, insurance and cryptocurrencies.
+Ashwin covered fintech and banking at The Morning Context.
+Previously, he was at The Economic Times, where he worked across the finance, tech and startup verticals, breaking stories related to India’s banking system, startups in the new economy, digital payments, insurance and cryptocurrencies.

 Writer